PolyGram: Reorganization, 1980–1999

 In 1988, Philips acquired the remaining 50% of PolyGram from long-time partner Siemens and later in 1989, floated 16% of PolyGram on the Amsterdam stock exchange, valuing the whole company at $5.6 billion.
 PolyGram embarked on a new program of acquisitions, including A&M and Island Records in 1989, Swedish company Polar Music which held the rights to the ABBA catalogue, Motown and Def Jam in 1994 and Rodven (Venezuela) in 1995.

+In 1989, under president and chief executive officer David G. Fine, PolyGram expanded significantly through major acquisitions, including Island Records for about US$300 million and A&M Records for roughly US$500 million.
+That same year, PolyGram also broadened its music publishing holdings by acquiring the Welk Music Group, Sweden Music, and the Island Group.
+These acquisitions helped position PolyGram for its initial public offering later that year, when it became one of the first major record companies to be publicly traded independently of a parent conglomerate.
+In May 1990, Fine was named to succeed Jan D. Timmer as chairman of PolyGram N.V., with executive vice president Alain Levy scheduled to assume the CEO position at year’s end.

 In 1990, after acquiring both Island and A&M, Alain Levy, (then) executive vice-president of PolyGram N.V., re-organized the U.S. operations of PolyGram Records, Inc. into a new expanded conglomerate: PolyGram Group Distribution, Inc. In addition to overseeing the sales, marketing, manufacturing and distribution of music and video products created by PolyGram, PGD was also responsible for supervising a number of other divisions within PolyGram (U.S.) such as: PolyGram Music Group, PolyGram Video, PolyMedia, PolyGram Special Markets, PolyGram Merchandising, Independent Label Sales (ILS) and New Media & Business Development.

 PolyGram and Granada TV formed a joint venture, Big Picture Productions, in 1990 as a music programing firm which, at Cannes in 1990, purchased exclusive international distribution rights to Brown Sugar (The two-hour special featured black female performers and was hosted by Billy Dee Williams) from the New York–based Gene David Group.

 In June 1991, Alain Levy was promoted to worldwide president and CEO of PolyGram N.V.

 In 1993, PolyGram purchased the video arm of Virgin Group from General Electric Capital for $5.6 million and remodeled the label as Vision Video ltd.

 In 1995, PolyGram purchased ITC Entertainment for $156 million.